-The Centers for Medicare and Medicaid Services (CMS) established the Home and Community Based Services (HCBS) Final Rule effective on March 17, 2014.
-The Final Rule established requirements which are based on characteristics and individual experiences that must be present for each Home and Community-Based residential and non-residential setting (home, work, school, etc.).
+The Centers for Medicare and Medicaid Services (CMS) established a Final Rule effective on March 17, 2014, for Waiver Home and Community Bases Services (HCBS).

+The Final Rule established requirements, which are based on characteristics and individual experiences that must be present for each Home and Community Based residential and non-residential setting (home, work, and day supports).
 The requirements are intended to assure that services promote community inclusion, choices, and quality of life.

-CMS provided exploratory questions for states to utilize in their HCBS assessment in determining whether each residential and non-residential setting meets the setting requirements.
-This guide combines all of the CMS exploratory questions with the regulations into one document.
-This information may be utilized as a tool to ensure initial compliance with new settings, to maintain ongoing setting compliance, and to understand the expectations within the requirements.
+CMS provided exploratory questions for states to utilize in their assessment in determining whether each residential and non-residential setting meets the setting requirements.
+The ND Developmental Disabilities Section combined all the CMS exploratory questions with the regulations into one document.

+This information may be utilized as a tool to ensure initial compliance with new settings, to assist in maintaining setting compliance, or to understand the expectations within the requirements.
 Contents include:

-- Quick Reference containing only the regulations - Expanded Reference containing the CMS regulations and corresponding characteristics, cross-walked with the CQL's Basic Assurances and Personal Outcome Measures.
+- Quick Reference containing only the regulations - Comprehensive version containing the regulations and the corresponding characteristics